 The home has been on the market at least twice before, most recently in 2011 for $2.9 million.

-Sign up for Finance Report by AOL and get everything from business news to personal finance tips delivered directly to your inbox daily!
+Sign up for Finance Report by AOL and get everything from celebrity homes to renovation tricks delivered directly to your inbox daily!

 Subscribe to our other newsletters